Cluster Munition Ban Policy

 Use, production, and transfer

-The initial transparency report provided in October 2019 formally confirms that the Philippines has never produced cluster munitions and does not stockpile them, including for research or training purposes.
+The initial Article 7 transparency report provided in October 2019 formally confirmed that the Philippines has never produced cluster munitions and does not stockpile them, including for research or training purposes.
 In the past, the Philippines reiterated several times that it has never used or produced cluster munitions.

-According to the initial transparency report, the Philippines destroyed a total of 114 “81mm cluster bombs” by open detonation at a location in Cebu on 7 May 2011, after it adopted and signed the convention.
-The specific type of cluster munition referred to by the Philippines is unclear and no additional information was provided in the transparency reports.
+The Philippines reported destroying a total of 114 “81mm cluster bombs” by open detonation in Cebu on 7 May 2011, after it adopted and signed the convention.
+The specific type of cluster munition referred to by the Philippines is unclear, and no additional information has been provided in its Article 7 transparency reports.

-An old 9kg M41A1 fragmentation bomb was cleared and destroyed from a construction site at Lanang in Davao City in 2013 by demining operator Swiss Foundation for Mine Action (Fondation Suisse de Déminage, FSD).
-The AN-M1A1 cluster adaptor enabled six M41A1 fragmentation bombs to be deployed at the same time, making the weapon similar in function to a modern-day cluster munition.
+An old 9kg M41A1 fragmentation bomb was cleared and destroyed from a construction site at Lanang in Davao City in 2013 by the Swiss Foundation for Mine Action (Fondation Suisse de Déminage, FSD).
+The AN-M1A1 cluster adapter enabled six M41A1 fragmentation bombs to be deployed at the same time, making the weapon similar in function to a modern-day cluster munition.

 Memorandum to the Chief of Staff, Armed Forces of the Philippines (AFP), on the Prohibition of Cluster Munitions in the AFP Operational Requirements by the Department of National Defense, 13 December 2017.
-Convention on Cluster Munitions Article 7 Report, Form A, 11 October 2019.
-Previously, the Philippines stated in 2011 and 2016 that the prohibition on the use of cluster munitions is part of the operational policy of the AFP.
-Statement of the Philippines, Convention on Cluster Munitions Second Meeting of States Parties, Beirut, 14 September 2011; and Letter from Bernadette Therese C. Fernandez, Department of Foreign Affairs of the Philippines, to Mary Wareham, Arms Division, Human Rights Watch (HRW), 25 April 2016.
+Philippines Convention on Cluster Munitions Article 7 Report, Form A, 11 October 2019.
+See, Convention on Cluster Munitions Article 7 Database.
+Previously, the Philippines stated in 2011 and 2016 that the prohibition on use of cluster munitions is part of the operational policy of the AFP.
+Statement of the Philippines, Convention on Cluster Munitions Second Meeting of States Parties, Beirut, 14 September 2011; and Letter from Bernadette Therese C. Fernandez, Department of Foreign Affairs of the Philippines, to Mary Wareham, Arms Division, Human Rights Watch (HRW), 25 April 2016

 For details on the Philippines’ policy and practice regarding cluster munitions through early 2009, see HRW and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 144–145.

-The Philippines has participated in every Meeting of States Parties as well as the First Review Conference in Dubrovnik, Croatia in September 2015 and intersessional meetings in 2011–2015 and the Preparatory meetings for the Second Review Conference held virtually in June and September 2020.
+The Philippines has participated in every Meeting of States Parties.
+It attended the first part of the convention’s Second Review Conference held virtually in November 2020, as well as the First Review Conference in Dubrovnik, Croatia in September 2015, intersessional meetings in 2011–2015, and the Preparatory meetings for the Second Review Conference held virtually in June and September 2020.

-“Implementation of the Convention on Cluster Munitions”, UNGA Resolution 75/62, 7 December 2020.
-The Philippines voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 76/47, 6 December 2021.
+The Philippines has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 “Situation of human rights in the Syrian Arab Republic,” UNGA Resolution 75/193, 16 December 2020.